DateAugust 29, 2014

 Does your Team Understand your Purpose

 Having a clear understanding of what drives us each day, allows our team to think more creatively, stay focused, and stay engaged when things hit overload.
-Talk with, and listen to, your team so they can understand the purpose that lies beneath the rules, strategies, and activities of your company, and can share your passion for success.
+Talk with and listen to your team so they can understand the purpose that lies beneath the rules, strategies, and activities of your company, so they start to share your passion for success.
 During your company meetings, share examples of how this purpose is being lived out with excellence so people understand it and stay connected to the dream.

 Do your Customers Experience your Purpose